dopherdo/auto-gambler/README.md

 - Use environment variables for sensitive data
 - Consider using a dedicated Discord bot account
 - Be aware of PrizePicks terms of service regarding automation
+- Respect Discord's rate limits and terms of service

 ## Legal Disclaimer